 Cupcakes made a crazy comeback in the last few years.
 What gives?
 Are we all just feeling nostalgic for our childhood birthday parties?
 I was never a huge fan of cupcakes but I can certainly appreciate those that are well-executed.
 Molly’s Cupcakes has won some well-deserved praise and I agree that their cupcakes are moist and yummy.

 Head to Lincoln Park and check them out.
-I recommend this malted marble cupcake with vanilla and chocolate marble cake, filled with malted milk pudding, chocolate swirl buttercream and crusted malt candy.
+I recommend this malted marble cupcake with vanilla and chocolate marble cake, filled with malted milk pudding, chocolate swirl buttercream and crushed malt candy.

 Molly’s is such a cute little spot to get out of the cold for a bit.
-They even have swings at the counter.
-Talk about acting like a little kid while eating your cupcakes 🙂 !
+They even have a swing at the counter.
+Talk about acting like a little kid while eating your cupcakes :)!

 Take the Red Line to the Fullerton ‘L’ stop (Brown and Purple Lines, too) and walk a few blocks east and north to Clark St. – 2536 N. Clark St.